Barnala district

 Barnala district is one of the 23 districts of the Indian state of Punjab.
 It was carved out of Sangrur district, in November 2006.
 It is a centrally located district bordered by Ludhiana district on the north, Moga district on northwest, Bathinda district on west, Sangrur district on east and Mansa district on south.
 As per census 2011, the population of District Barnala is 5,96,294.
-The town has a thriving industrial sector with two main industries: Trident Group India Textiles Rajinder Gupta and a large industry producing Combines.
+The district is part of the Patiala division.

 It is a centrally located district bordered by Ludhiana district on the north, Moga district on the northwest, Bathinda district on the west, Sangrur district on east and Mansa district on south.
 The current MLAs of the district are Meet Hayer of Aam Aadmi Party (AAP) from Barnala Constituency, Labh Singh Ugoke of AAP from Bhadaur Constituency, and Kulwant Singh Pandori of AAP from Mehal Kalan Constituency.

+As of 2026, Barnala becomes Municipal corporation Barnala Municipal corporation.

 As of 2011, it is the least populous district of Punjab (out of 23).